RCushmaniii/cushlabs-base/docs/README.md

 ---
-# CushLabs Base (Docs)
+# Next.js Supabase Auth Starter (Docs)

-This folder contains the decision-first documents that define what CushLabs Base is, what it refuses to be, and how to extend it safely.
+This folder contains the decision docs that define what this starter is, what it refuses to be, and how to extend it safely.
 ---

 ## Start Here